Getting 3,500 + Data Citizens Working Better and Independently

 The open source, free KNIME Analytics Platform was an extremely easy entry point, making it simple and fast to get started.
 With one easv download, KNIME is installed on the desktop and data scientists can start building their workflows.
 KNIME has many useful features, which, compared to other offerings on the market, made it an obvious choice.

 The no-coding, graphical UI makes KNIME very easy for a non-programmer to use and the self-documenting features ensure that work remains transparent and easy to follow-up on if someone leaves the team – which was previously a considerable pain point.
-It’s extremley open with so many nodes available that almost anything is possible.
-And, if there’s no node available, then it’s possible to develop one.
-The community behind KNIME – both the open source community and the KNIME team – provide fast, valuable help and support.
+It’s extremely open with so many nodes available that almost anything is possible.
+And, if there’s no node available, then it’s possible to develop your own KNIME node.
+The community behind KNIME – both the open source community and the KNIME team who are active on KNIME Forum and KNIME Hub – provide fast, valuable help and support.

 The next step for Siemens is to get a KNIME Server license to provide even more functionality around collaboration, automation, and productionization.

-Here is a video from the Siemens Data Vision Team, using KNIME Software and sharing their view on the future of finance.
+How thee Siemens Data Vision Team are using KNIME and their views on the future of finance.